saish660/College-Final-Project/README.md

 ## Detection System

-- Execute the `yolo_detection.py` script in the terminal, this will open a new window with the video stream from your ip camera with human detection into zones.
+- Execute the `yolo_detection.py` script in the terminal; it will open a window with the IP camera stream and show human detections within zones.

 ```
-Wait for the yolo model to download when you execute the script the first time.
+Wait for the YOLO model to download when you execute the script the first time.
 ```

 - Any zone that has humans in it will turn green.
-- For a human to be in a zone, the center of the bounding box of the detected human should be in the zone.
+- A human counts as in a zone when the center of their bounding box is inside that zone polygon.
-- To stop the program, terminate the python script running in the terminal.
+- To stop the program, terminate the Python script running in the terminal.